Summer 2019 Parks Projects

 This project includes the restoration of the upper parking lot into the development and construction of a multi-use regional trailhead that will receive the North Tahoe Trail being developed and constructed by Placer County.
 This project will also develop and construct paved ADA, multi-use access paths to Tahoe TreeTop Adventure Park, tennis courts, and the Tahoe Unleashed dog park.
 Approximately 62 parking spaces in the upper parking lot will be striped including 3 handicap spaces; installation of site amenities include bike repair stations, bike locker, and racks, and a bike wash station; and installation of permanent BMPs for parking lot drainage.
 These projects are funded by grants and funding from Placer County and a partnership with the Truckee Tahoe Airport District.

-This project is also bidding for construction of the gazebo by the tennis courts that was destroyed during Winter 2017.
+This project will also construct the gazebo by the tennis courts that was destroyed during Winter 2017.

 This project also includes relocation of the basketball hoop.